 - Fences below a specific height

-- Minor repairs that don’t change the structure
+- Minor repairs that don’t alter the structure

 - Painting or wallpapering

-Always check with your local building department to be sure.
+Always double-check with your local building department to be safe!

 Who do I contact if I have questions while applying for a permit?

-What steps should I follow to search for a building permit’s status?
+What steps should I follow to check the status of my building permit?

-Some cities also offer phone or email updates on permit progress.
+Some cities even offer phone or email updates on your permit’s progress.